-A cross-section of the SIB's appointments were selected for review to ensure that samples of various appointment types, classifications, and levels were reviewed.
-The CRU examined the documentation that the SIB provided, which included Notice of Personnel Action forms, Request for Personnel Actions, vacancy postings, certification lists, transfer movement worksheets, employment history records, correspondence, and probation reports.
-The SIB did not conduct any unlawful appointment investigations during the compliance review period.
-Additionally, the SIB did not make any additional appointments during the compliance review period.
+A cross-section of the OAL's appointments was selected for review to ensure that samples of various appointment types, classifications, and levels were reviewed.
+The CRU examined the documentation that the OAL provided, which included Notice of Personnel Action forms, Request for Personnel Actions, vacancy postings, certification lists, transfer movement worksheets, employment history records, correspondence, and probation reports.
+The OAL did not conduct any unlawful appointment investigations during the compliance review period.
+Additionally, the OAL did not make any additional appointments during the compliance review period.

-The SIB's appointments were also selected for review to ensure the SIB applied salary regulations accurately and correctly processed employees' compensation and pay.
-The CRU examined the documentation that the SIB provided, which included employees' employment and pay history and any other relevant documentation such as certifications, degrees, and/or the appointee's application.
-Additionally, the CRU reviewed specific documentation for the following personnel functions related to compensation and pay: bilingual pay.
-During the compliance review period, the SIB did not issue or authorize hiring above minimum requests, red circle rate requests, arduous pay, monthly pay differentials, alternate range movements or out-of-class assignments.
+The OAL's appointments were also selected for review to ensure the OAL applied salary regulations accurately and correctly processed employees' compensation and pay.
+The CRU examined the documentation that the OAL provided, which included employees' employment and pay history and any other relevant documentation such as certifications, degrees, and/or the appointee's application.
+During the compliance review period, the OAL did not issue or authorize hiring above minimum requests, red circle rate requests, arduous pay, bilingual pay, monthly pay differentials, or out-of-class assignments.

-The review of the SIB's EEO program included examining written EEO policies and procedures; the EEO Officer's role, duties, and reporting relationship; the internal discrimination complaint process; the reasonable accommodation program; the discrimination complaint process; and the Disability Advisory Committee.
+The review of the OAL's EEO program included examining written EEO policies and procedures; the EEO Officer's role, duties, and reporting relationship; the internal discrimination complaint process; the reasonable accommodation program; the discrimination complaint process; and the Disability Advisory Committee.